Skip to main content

 Red flags: 🚩 "Fees may increase at our discretion" (unlimited) 🚩 Historical increases of CPI + 5% or higher 🚩 No contractual cap

-Data warning: 23% of homes in our analysis had fee increases exceeding CPI + 6% in 2024-25, with some reaching 12%.
+Data warning: Some homes have had fee increases well above CPI in recent years, with some reaching 12%.

 Why: Homes that restrict visits are hiding something.
 Quality should be consistent.